kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 const receipt = JSON.parse(localStorage.getItem('receipt'))
 ```

-Just as you needed to **`stringify`** previsouly - you also must use [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) in order to get the data into a format needed to utilize the data.
+Just as you needed to **`stringify`** previsouly - you also must use [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) in order to get the data into a format needed for utilization.
 You can log the '`receipt`' variable and you will see it's identical to the response we logged post capture.

 #### The `<CheckoutComplete />` component